 Apple announced the Apple Watch and watchOS months ahead of their eventual release.
 The September 2014 keynote included a "one more thing" moment, showing off the Apple Watch for the first time.
 The wearable finally launched in the spring of 2015 with an iPhone-dependent operating system.

-In the following years, hardware and software advances have allowed the Apple Watch to detach itself from the iPhone.
+Hardware and software advances have allowed the Apple Watch to detach itself from the iPhone slowly.
 Now users only need an iPhone to set it up for the first time, after which the device can perform tasks independent of a smartphone.

 Apple built watchOS as an extension of iOS in both look and feel.
 Tapping and swiping gestures make up most of the software's interactions.
 The Digital Crown adds a physical scroll-wheel function.
 Iconography and interface elements take on rounded shapes for better presentation and readability on the tiny display.

 Apple Watch has matured into a sophisticated device, with fitness, health, and convenience driving the device's use case.

 First and foremost, Apple Watch is a fitness device.
-Among other metrics, the Apple Watch tracks users' active-calories burn, exercise hours, and stand hours.
+The Apple Watch tracks users' active calories burned, exercise time, and stand hours.

 watchOS includes automatic tracking features that can detect what a user is doing throughout the day.
 The accelerometers, heart-rate sensor, and barometer can work together to determine if a user is walking, running, or swimming.

 Apple includes the Workout app to start specific workouts with different goals.
 The Activity app displays a user's metrics with a system of concentric rings.
 It also tracks Activity Challenge medals and lets you challenge your friends to workout competitions.

 Third-party apps can tap into the Apple Watch's sensors to provide specialized workout and activity apps for things like yoga or guided five-minute workouts.